jasonacox/Powerwall-Dashboard/README.md

 ### Credits

-* This is based on the great work by mihailescu2m at [https://github.com/mihailescu2m/powerwall_monitor](https://github.com/mihailescu2m/powerwall_monitor).
+* This project is based on the great work by mihailescu2m at [https://github.com/mihailescu2m/powerwall_monitor](https://github.com/mihailescu2m/powerwall_monitor) and has been modified to use pypowerwall as a proxy to the Powerwall and includes solar String, Inverter and Powerwall Temperature graphs for Powerwall+ systems.
 * Grafana at https://github.com/grafana/grafana
 * Telegraf at https://github.com/influxdata/telegraf
 * InfluxDB at https://github.com/influxdata/influxdb